ems-project/maintainers/doc/pull_requests.md

 The template [pull_request_template.md](../master/templates/.github/pull_request_template.md) MUST be installed on EMS-project bundles.
 The temlate MUST be used when filing a pull request.

 ### Commit Template
+The template [commit_template.txt](../master/templates/.github/git_commit_template.txt) MUST be used on the main commits of a branch.
+Commits pushed after review MUST be squashed/rebased into one of the main commits before merging the PR.

+To install the template locally run:
+`git config --global commit.template <path>/.git_commit_template.txt`

 ### Issue Template